Catherine Spooner supervises 7 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 Catherine's next project will explore the Gothic North, examining the relationship of place, local and regional identity and folklore to Gothic texts set in the north of England, with particular focus on the legacy of the 'Lancashire witches'.

 Catherine is currently co-president of the International Gothic Association.

 Catherine teaches widely across the fields of Victorian, twentieth- and twenty-first-century literature within the department.
 She currently convenes the third-year half-unit 'Victorian Gothic' and the MA module 'Contemporary Gothic: Text and Screen'.

 Catherine completed her BA at the University of Oxford, and her MA and Ph.D at Goldsmiths College, the University of London.
-She has previously worked part-time at Goldsmiths College, and full-time at University College Falmouth and the University of Reading, before coming to Lancaster in 2004.
+She has previously worked part-time at Goldsmiths College, and full-time at Falmouth University and the University of Reading, before coming to Lancaster in 2004.

 Research output: Contribution in Book/Report/Proceedings › Chapter (peer-reviewed)